 Security/Lost and Found Tent - Assist participants with checking in any items that they wish to be held for them while they swim.
 Total shift time 4 hours, sitting

-Why I Swim Table - Assist participants in signing a lab coat that will be given to a Siteman doctor or helping participants sign a memory stone to honor someone that they are swimming for.
+Why I Swim Table - Assist participants in signing memorial pennants or memory stones to honor someone that they are swimming for.
 Total shift time 4 hours

-Take Down - Helping disassemble the tents, tables, and chairs and to clear area.
-Total shift time 1.5 hours
+Take Down - Helping disassemble the tents, tables, and chairs and to clear area after swim.
+Total shift time 2 hours

-Water Volunteer (Limited to Innsbrook Residents) - Positions for Kayakers, Pontoon Boat Captains, and Master Diver to provide crucial logistical and safety support throughout the event.
+Water Volunteer (Limited to Innsbrook Residents) - Positions for Kayakers and Pontoon Boat Captains to provide crucial logistical and safety support throughout the event.
 Total shift time 2-3 hours

 If this is your first time participating or if you just need some tips to be a better fundraiser, click here.
 It will walk you through the participant center and teach you how to email donors, share on social media sites and download the fundraising app.
 You can find more helpful resources on our fundraising resources page.

 NEW!
 Watch these instructional videos to learn how to register, update your participant center, connect to Facebook and more!